 - If three years have passed since anyone heard from that person and a diligent search has been made, the presumption is that they are dead.

 - Three years is also adequate if no one hears from them since the decedent’s passing.

 - Another presumption is if a relative would be 100 years old, then they are presumed deceased.

 As a distant relative, you will have the burden of establishing proof of kinship and proving lineage to the court in a kinship proceeding.

 This proof requires considerable evidence gathering and could include:

 Kinship for Paternal and Maternal Relatives

 Kinship proceedings can be unpredictable.
 It also could set maternal and paternal relatives against each other in a battle of the estate.
-This kinship article should serve as a cautionary tale for people with assets to have a last will and testament.
-Additionally, if you are a relative of the deceased who died intestate, do not go into this alone.
+This kinship article should serve as a cautionary tale for people with assets -you should make a will.
+Additionally, if you are a relative of the deceased who died intestate, do not go into this alone, hire a lawyer.

-If you want to know how to establish and prove kinship in New York, a competent New York attorney can help you not only lay out the proper foundation as a beneficiary in a kinship proceeding, but also to advise you if you are wasting your time and money in such pursuit.
-If you would like to speak to me, I can be reached at (212) 233-1233.
+If you want to know how to establish proof of kinship in New York, a competent New York attorney can help you lay the proper foundation as a beneficiary in a kinship proceeding.

 In re Judicial Settlement of Accounts of Mosey, 880 N.Y.S.2d 225 (Sur.
 2008).